Scenic sunset / sunrise shot at Head-Smashed-In Buffalo Jump

 The DC Tourism Corridor Strategy is focused predominantly on the Highway 3 corridor and will be supporting economic development and investment attraction primarily.
 This Strategy is strictly related to the supply-side of tourism and does not include a branding or marketing component.
 It is leveraging the great momentum underway for destination development along Highway 3, both in BC and in Alberta.

-The work conducted in the context of the Tourism Corridor Strategy will help support new economic opportunities for communities located along Highway 3 and contribute to making this segment of Rockies to Rainforest more resilient and compelling for visitors and investors alike – which supports and aligns with the strategic goals of Invest in Iconics.
+The work conducted in the context of the Tourism Corridor Strategy helps support new economic opportunities for communities located along Highway 3 and contribute to making this segment of Rockies to Rainforest more resilient and compelling for visitors and investors alike – which supports and aligns with the strategic goals of Invest in Iconics.

 How is this work related to the Destination BC Destination Development Strategies?